 The foster carer agreement can be amended and updated at any time with the approval of the delegated CSSC manager.

-Placement agreements are a tool to ensure carers have access to relevant information about a child and adequate support for the placement.
+Placement agreements are a tool to ensure carers have access to relevant information about a child and adequate support for the care arrangement.
 Information is provided to enable the carer to provide an appropriate level of care for the child and to ensure the child’s safety, as well as that of the carer and members of the carers’ household.

-The placement agreement outlines the goals of the placement, provides relevant information about a child and records the agreed support and services to be provided to the carer or care service, based on the assessed level of the child's needs.
+The placement agreement outlines the goals of the care arrangement, provides relevant information about a child and records the agreed support and services to be provided to the carer or care service, based on the assessed level of the child's needs.
 Placement agreements are also a live document and can be updated and amended as the needs of the carer and/or child changes.

 Carers appreciate the following everyday support strategies.
-They go a long way towards helping the carer provide stability and longevity in the placement.
+They go a long way towards helping the carer provide stability and longevity in the care arrangement.

-- When a new placement commences and the child is demonstrating unsettled behaviour, ask the Foster and Kinship Carer Support Line (1300 729 309) to call the carer to check in within the first 24 hours.
+- When a new care arrangement commences and the child is demonstrating unsettled behaviour, ask the Foster and Kinship Carer Support Line (1300 729 309) to call the carer to check in within the first 24 hours.
 As the CSO, call or visit with the FKC agency within the first 24–72 hours to see what else the carer and children need.

 - When the carer calls, speak to them rather than ask for a message to be taken; return emails promptly; prioritise home visits with carers; and schedule when convenient to the carer.

 - Prioritise the processing of paperwork related to child-related costs and reimburse out-of-pocket expenses where prior approval has been provided by the financial delegate.

 - Provide all means of communication available for the carer to choose their preferred option, and respect their choice.
 (For example, if they prefer to email, provide documents and communication via email.)